CS2103JAN2018-W13-B1/addressbook-level4/collated/test/amad-person.md

      * 1. Asserts that the command box displays an empty string.<br>
      * 2. Asserts that the result display box displays {@code expectedResultMessage}.<br>
      * 3. Asserts that the model related components equal to {@code expectedModel}.<br>
-     * 4. Asserts that the browser url and selected card remains unchanged.<br>
+     * 4. Asserts that the selected card remains unchanged.<br>
      * 5. Asserts that the status bar's sync status changes.<br>
      * 6. Asserts that the command box has the default style class.<br>
      * Verifications 1 to 3 are performed by